Terms & Conditions

 - All monitors/witnesses will be appointed by the Insured and will be event non-participants, at least 18 years of age and of good moral character.

-- Sponsor/Insured/Participant/Witness shall indemnify Elite Insurance Company and Wayfarer Insurance Group or any of their representatives from all liability regarding the safety of all witnesses.
+- Sponsor/Insured/Participant/Witness shall indemnify Elite Insurance Company and Orbit MGA or any of their representatives from all liability regarding the safety of all witnesses.

 If the Insured is forced to postpone the Covered Tournament due to inclement weather or vandalism of the Golf Course, the Insurer will amend the current Policy Period stated in the declarations to comply with the revised date on which the Tournament will be held, provided it is within the same calendar year of the original expiration date of this policy.
 The Insured must provide the Insurer with written notice no later than two (2) business days from the original tournament date, stating that all of the following conditions have been met: (a phone message is not a valid method of notice.)